David-Maura-Rodgers/House-Vinyl-Ireland/README.md

 # Testing

 Test cases and results can be found in the [TESTING.md](TESTING.md) file.
 This was moved due to the size of the file.

+## Ligthouse Testing
+Please see screen shot below for results of lighthouse testing on the deployed site